-In 2003 Patrick Gunning of Barnes, Ashburton designed a new kitchen for our 16th century listed cottage and we were thrilled with the result.
-We liked his approach to functionality and the importance of being able to work comfortably when cooking along with his consideration of the aesthetic impact of the whole room.
-We enjoyed the kitchen for many years.
+In 2003 Patrick Gunning of Barnes designed a new kitchen for our 16th century listed cottage and we were thrilled with the result.
+We have enjoyed the kitchen for many years.

 A conversation whilst on holiday in February 2016 led us to consider having our kitchen knocked down and a new, bigger kitchen built that would link into an existing barn, that would become a breakfast room and study.
 We discussed our ideas with Woodford Associates, Ashburton and with the team at Barnes.
 We wanted to re-use as much of the existing kitchen cupboards, worksurfaces and other items as possible and found Patrick and Kim to be very enthusiastic about refurbishing the original cupboards and making additional cupboards to complement those we already had.

 Barnes kindly stored the original kitchen whilst their highly skilled craftsmen refurbished it and made the new cupboards.
 The run of cabinets/cupboards that had been on the end wall of the house were returned to the same position in the new kitchen with the original granite work surface.
-A modification was made to a large wall cupboard to accommodate the new shape of this wall.
 A large elm topped island was made by using existing and new cupboards, providing a spectacular feature in the kitchen.
-The existing sink and taps were refurbished and reused as part of the island, which incorporates dishwasher drawers and a washing machine (both sourced by Barnes).
+The existing sink and taps were refurbished and reused as part of the island, which incorporates dishwasher drawers and a washing machine.